-I have written stories on everything from experimental architecture, to medical mysteries, to London Fashion Week.
-Here are a selection of my culture stories:
+Stories on everything from experimental architecture, to medical mysteries, to London Fashion Week.
+Here are a selection:

-For the Guardian, I shot a photo essay and wrote a feature story about how tourism has blighted the city of Amsterdam.
+For the Guardian, a photo essay and feature story about how tourism has blighted the city of Amsterdam.

 Is Amsterdam really a ‘lawless urban jungle’ at night, as its ombudsman described it?